-Just bag up the leaves (see the special bags you can buy below), or pile them up within a wire netting enclosure (jump up and down on them to make more space), and two years later you’ll have dark crumbly leaf mould for mulching around plants and improving the soil – all for free.
+Just bag up the leaves (there are special bags for this eg from Sarah Raven or Waitrose Garden), or pile them up within a wire netting enclosure (jump up and down on them to make more space), and one or two years later you’ll have dark crumbly leaf mould for mulching around plants and improving the soil – all for free.

 Tools for clearing up leaves – rotary mowers

 If your mower is a rotary with a grassbag, then you can easily use this to vacuum up leaves from the lawn.
 They’ll be chopped up by the blades too, to aid composting.
 However, if the ground is soft, you can end up making quite a mess.
 Just don’t be tempted to use a mower on paving as the blade could pick up grit or stones and fling them out sideways with the risk of injuring someone or damaging something, including the mower itself.

 Tools for clearing up leaves – hand tools

 If you only have a small garden, then a sweeping brush for the hard surfaces and a rake for the lawn should be sufficient.